 To begin with, many professional governing bodies require reporting certain types of criminal violations.
 We will review whether you need to tell the board or agency about DWI charges or a conviction.
 If so, we will help you in reporting a DWI to the board promptly.

 We also will strive to ensure your DWI does not result in a license suspension or revocation.
 For most professions, a DWI does not automatically result in you losing your license.
 However, it can have a serious impact.
 A DWI may result in you being privately warned about your conduct.
 Or, you may be publicly sanctioned and required to limit your practice and go through substance abuse treatment.
 If your DWI occurred while you were working, is connected to a more serious professional issue, or is one of many disciplinary issues, then it could lead to a suspension or revocation.
 To discuss the potential consequences of DWI charge, contact a Charlotte DWI lawyer from Randall & Stump, Criminal Defense Attorneys.
 (980) 237-4579.

 If your license was suspended or revoked by your profession’s governing body, you do not need to give up hope on ever practicing again.
 It is best to speak with a Charlotte professional license attorney to review your options.
 Depending on the situation, you may be able to get a professional license reinstated.

-At Randall & Stump, PLLC, one of our Charlotte attorneys will carefully review your circumstances, including the previous investigation and disciplinary action.
+At Randall & Stump, Criminal Defense Attorneys, one of our Charlotte attorneys will carefully review your circumstances, including the previous investigation and disciplinary action.
 We will determine whether the suspension or revocation was permanent or temporary.
 We also will review any requirements you must fulfill to have your license reinstated.
 When we have all of the facts, we can inform you of your options.
 If reinstatement is possible, we can guide you through pursuing reinstatement of your professional license.